-Dr. Lori Slater, Director
+Dr. Natalie Precise, Director

 This certificate will prepare students to be the developers and providers of the organizational training employers are looking for in today’s work environment.
 Completers of this certificate will understand the importance of ongoing professional learning within any profession and how being a facilitator that can lead the learning and development of others can set them apart from their colleagues.
 Students will learn facilitation techniques for delivering training and workshops, how to be a work-place mentor, how to lead process changes, and how to develop employee soft skills in the workplace.

 Please note: In fall 2022, MGMT 204: Organizational Behavior will be replaced by new course MGMT 300